Technologicat/unpythonic/doc/features.md

 We actually provide four signaling protocols: `signal` (i.e. the fundamental protocol), and three that build additional behavior on top of it: `error`, `cerror` and `warn`.
 Each of the three is modeled after its Common Lisp equivalent.

 If no handler *handles* the signal, the `signal(...)` protocol just returns normally.
 In effect, with respect to control flow, unhandled signals are ignored by this protocol.
-(But any side effects of handlers that caught the signal but did not invoke a restart, still take place.)
+However, any side effects of handlers that caught the signal but did not invoke a restart, still take place.

 The `error(...)` protocol first delegates to `signal`, and if the signal was not handled by any handler, then **raises** `ControlError` as a regular exception.
 (Note the Common Lisp `ERROR` function would at this point drop you into the debugger.)
 The implementation of `error` itself is the only place in the condition system that *raises* an exception for the end user; everything else (including any error situations) uses the signaling mechanism.